 Why Tfue's Lawsuit Is Esports' Wake-Up Call to Revamp Deals (Guest Column)

-One of the most famous professional 'Fortnite' players in the world is suing one of the best known gaming organizations in the industry, and agent-slash-attorney Ryan Morrison says this could be the first of many fights unless stars and their teams come to the table to revamp their deals.
+One of the most famous professional 'Fortnite' players in the world is suing one of the best known gaming organizations in the industry, and agent/attorney Ryan Morrison says this could be the first of many fights unless stars and their teams come back to the table.

 If you ask a teenager to name their favorite athlete, there is a larger chance than you’d think that they would name a Fortnite player.
 And that favorite person is, in many cases, the one making headlines this week as the first player to sue his team: Turner "Tfue" Tenney.
 He has quickly grown to dominate the space, and he has his skill, personality and incredible work ethic to thank for that success.
 Tfue can also thank the organization that signed him, FaZe Clan.

-FaZe is without argument one of the most popular organizations in esports and signing with them will immediately boost a player's social media following, personal brand and overall chance at success.
+FaZe is without argument one of the most popular organizations in esports, and signing with them will immediately boost a player's social media following, personal brand and overall chance at success.
 There is no doubt in anyone’s mind that Turner was going to be a star, but signing with FaZe raised his ceiling and sped up the process.

-It’s similar to basketball: Anthony Davis is a great talent and a superstar no matter what team he plays on — but if he had been drafted by the Lakers instead of the New Orleans Pelicans you’d see far more Davis jerseys being worn.
+It’s similar to basketball: Anthony Davis is a great talent and a superstar no matter what team he plays on — but if he had been drafted by the Los Angeles Lakers instead of the New Orleans Pelicans, you’d see far more Davis jerseys being worn.
 However, NBA players have a players association fighting for their rights and making sure the relationships between talent and team are mutually beneficial.
 Esports has no such thing.

 While those media rights were valuable to the players, the gamers were, for the most part, unrepresented by either an agent or attorney and they signed away their rights without reading their contracts.
 It’s not dissimilar to a high school band getting an opportunity to sign with a record label and barely skimming their lengthy contract.
 In their heads they made it, and they couldn’t sign quickly enough.